nemonik/hands-on-DevOps/readme.md

 -left-> (*)
 ```

-Build a Docker image named `nemonik/helloworld-web` for the application and all its dependencies to ensure a repeatable deployment on Docker by opening the file `Dockerfile` in an editor at the root of the project and copy the is content into it
+Build a Docker image named `nemonik/helloworld-web` for the application and all its dependencies to ensure a repeatable deployment on Docker by opening the file `Dockerfile` in an editor at the root of the project and copy the following content into it

 ```docker
 FROM 192.168.0.11:5000/nemonik/golang:1.13